Prajeeth17/AgroConnect/README.md

 ## Future Development
 Future iterations of AgroConnect will expand functionality by incorporating:
-- *Blockchain Technology*: For secure investment and funding transactions.
 - *Mobile Application*: To enhance user experience and facilitate bookings.
 - *Farmer Registration System*: Allowing farmers to register for participation via our app or local post offices.